Stages of pancreatic NETs

 T3 stage

-T3 means the tumour is more than 4 cm.
-It is contained within the pancreas or has grown into the small bowel (duodenum) or the bile duct.
+T3 means the tumour is more than 4 cm and it is contained within the pancreas.
+Or it has grown into the small bowel (duodenum) or the bile duct.

 Diagram showing a T3 NET of the pancreas